zeekay/requisite/README.md

 development.

 ## Features
-- CommonJS modules in the browser!
+- Use CommonJS modules in the browser.
 - Customizable compiler/preprocessors.
 - Simple API for programmatic usage.
 - Lazy asset loading.